ayyyq/ayyyq.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am a first-year Ph.D. student at USC to be advised by Prof. [Robin Jia](https://robinjia.github.io/).
+I am a first-year Ph.D. student at the University of Southern California, advised by Prof. [Robin Jia](https://robinjia.github.io/).
 Before that, I interned at GAIR Lab, woking with my amazing advisor, Prof. [Pengfei Liu](https://plms.ai/people/index.html).
-I received my master's degree at Fudan Univeristy, advised by [Xipeng Qiu](https://xpqiu.github.io/), and obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.
+I received my master's degree from Fudan Univeristy, advised by [Xipeng Qiu](https://xpqiu.github.io/), and obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.

 My primary research interests revolve around LLM understanding, with a particular focus on issues related to LLM knowledge and reasoning.
 Previously, I worked in the area of Information Extraction.